 KidLitVic - Meet the Publishers is an opportunity for new, emerging and experienced writers and illustrators to meet and hear from industry professionals on writing, illustrating and publishing children's and YA books in the current Australian market.

-The one day conference combines expert panel discussions, one-to-one assessments with publishers and workshops that will build and enhance your creative career.
+The one day conference combines expert panel discussions, one-to-one assessments with publishers, illustrator portfolio showcase, pitches and masterclasses that will build and enhance your creative career.

 What publishers and agents will be attending?